petri-labs/kaiju/docs/intro/stablecoin.md

 # The Next Gen Chain-native Stablecoin

-This document describes the native stablecoin protocol of Blackfury. {synopsis}
+This document describes the native stablecoin protocol of Kaiju. {synopsis}

 ## Why Does the Crypto Need Another Stablecoin?